squirrel-forge/node-sass-base64-loader/README.md

 #### Optional argument $mimetype

-The $mimetype function argument becomes optional once you have enabled remote loading and the async handler is used, but it requires [file-type@^16.x.x](https://www.npmjs.com/package/file-type/v/16.5.3) to function in a *node@^10.x.x* environment, on higher node versions you should be able to use newer versions.
+The $mimetype function argument becomes optional once you have enabled the detect option or remote loading and the async handler is used, but it requires [file-type@^16.x.x](https://www.npmjs.com/package/file-type/v/16.5.3) to function in a *node@^10.x.x* environment, on higher node versions you should be able to use newer versions.

 ## Issues